alievk/avatarify-python/README.md

 ## Driving your avatar

+These are the main principles for driving your avatar:

-It is recommended to use the avatar overlay and the zoom in/out function to align your face in the preview window as closely as possible in proportion and position to the target avatar.
-When you have aligned, hit 'X' to use this frame as reference to drive the rest of the animation.
+* Align your face in the camera window as closely as possible in proportion and position to the target avatar.
+Use zoom in/out function (W/S keys).
+When you have aligned, hit 'X' to use this frame as reference to drive the rest of the animation
+* Use the overlay function (Z/C keys) to match your and avatar's face expressions as close as possible

 Alternatively, you can hit 'F' for the software to attempt to find a better reference frame itself.
 This will slow down the framerate, but while this is happening, you can keep moving your head around: the preview window will flash green when it finds your facial pose is a closer match to the avatar than the one it is currently using.
 You will see two numbers displayed as well: the first number is how closely you are currently aligned to the avatar, and the second number is how closely the reference frame is aligned.